ynput/ayon-documentation/website/docs/addon_flow_admin.md

 ![Flow synch users](assets/shotgrid/ay_sync_users.png)

-For users to be assigned to the tasks, they need to be first assign to any `Project access group` in `Project Settings > Project access`!
+For users to be assigned to the tasks, they need to first be assigned to any `Project access group` in `Project Settings > Project access`!

 After that assignment of task should be possible in both ways, eg. AYON <-> Flow.